Adventures in Machine Learning

 statement(s)

-Indentation is used in Python to group statements together.
+Indentation is used to group statements together.
+In a for

-In a for loop, the indentation level is increased to group the statements that follow the loop.
-The statements must be indented, or else they will not be considered part of the loop.
+loop, the indentation level is increased to group statements that follow the loop.
+These statements must be indented to be considered part of the loop.
+If they are not indented correctly, they will not be executed within the loop.

 numbers = [1, 2, 3, 4, 5]